mjbots/moteus/docs/getting_started.md

 * `servopos.position_min` and `servopos.position_max` these define the bounds of motion which the controller will allow when in position control mode.
 Attempting to start beyond this region will fault, and if outside the region in operation, no torque will be applied to go further outside.
 * `servo.max_current_A` the maximum phase current to apply to the motor.
 This can be used to limit the maximum torque that the system is capable of regardless of any command sent.
-* `servo.velocity_limit` / `servo.accel_limit` controls how fast the motor can accelerate and spin in order to reach position and velocity targets.
+* `servo.default_velocity_limit` / `servo.default_accel_limit` controls how fast the motor can accelerate and spin in order to reach position and velocity targets.
 Bare boards ship with these unset, while development kits ship with human-eye pleasing values.
 * `servo.pid_position` the PID parameters for the position control loop.
-* `motor.unwrapped_position_scale` any gearbox scaling, a reducing gearbox should be configured with a number smaller than one, e.g. 0.25 for a 4x reduction gearbox.
+* `motor_position.rotor_to_output_ratio` any gearbox scaling, a reducing gearbox should be configured with a number smaller than one, e.g. 0.25 for a 4x reduction gearbox.
 This affects reported position, speed, and torques.
 * `id.id` the CAN-FD id used by this device

 A larger set of parameters is documented in the reference manual.